TosbackCgusBridge-Bot/CGUs-versions/Reuters/Privacy Policy.md

 Thank you for sharing your feedback with us!

-Associating your feedback with data related to your visit can help us improve faster.
-Do you give us consent to do so for prior and future visits?
+Connecting your feedback with data related to your visits (device-specific, usage data, cookies, behavior and interactions) will help us improve faster.
+Do you give us your consent to do so for your previous and future visits?

+More information

 Skip Send Select an element on the page.